MisbahAwan/MRED_RCP/README.md

 ![Image](https://github.com/user-attachments/assets/83e044bf-9e64-4fc7-b588-f3f63f75d5a4)

-5. The MRED editor supports three concrete syntaxes including Timed Automata (Uppaal), C language and System Verilog along with the tree representation of the abstract model.
+5. The MRED editor supports three concrete syntaxes, including Timed Automata (Uppaal), C language, and System Verilog, along with the tree representation of the abstract model.
 All four modules are functional and editable.

 6. Moreover, the MRED editor supports three-way back-and-forth seamless runtime transformations against a well-defined subset of transformation rules.